 Protests against the United States are not uncommon and have the potential to turn violent.
 U.S. citizens in Pakistan are strongly advised to avoid all protests and large gatherings.

 There have been many terrorist attacks in recent years targeting civilians and security personnel.
-On July 6, a bomb exploded in a restaurant in a business district of Lahore, killing at least five people and injuring nearly 50.
-On June 23, ten foreign nationals, including one U.S. citizen, were killed in an attack on a Nanga Parbat mountain base camp in the northern area of Gilgit-Baltistan.
-On June 15, a suicide bomber detonated at a women’s university in Quetta, killing 14 students; attackers later struck the hospital where victims were taken, killing at least 11 more people.
-On March 3, a bomb attack in a predominately Shiite area of Karachi destroyed several buildings and killed over 50 people.
-On September 3, 2012, unidentified terrorists attacked a U.S. government vehicle convoy in Peshawar, injuring U.S. and Pakistani personnel.
+On June 24, gunmen fired on an international flight during landing at Peshawar’s International Airport, killing one passenger and injuring two flight attendants.
+On June 8, a terrorist attack over the course of nearly two days on Karachi’s Jinnah International Airport killed 19 people.
+On April 9, a bomb detonated at a fruit and vegetable market in Islamabad, killing 24 people and injuring 116.
+On March 3, a bomb and firearm attack on a courthouse in Islamabad killed 11 people.
+In 2013, there were 355 distinct terror incidents throughout Pakistan.
+On September 22, 2013, a suicide bomb attack outside of a Peshawar church killed 119 people.
+On July 6, 2013, a bomb exploded in a restaurant in a business district of Lahore, killing at least five people and injuring nearly 50.
+On June 23, 2013, 11 foreign nationals, including one U.S. citizen, were murdered in an attack on a Nanga Parbat mountain base camp in the northern area of Gilgit-Baltistan.
+On June 15, 2013, a suicide bomber detonated at a women’s university in Quetta, killing 14 students; attackers later struck the hospital where victims were taken, killing at least 11 more people.
+On March 3, 2013, a bomb attack in a predominately Shiite area of Karachi destroyed several buildings and killed over 50 people.

 The Governor of the Punjab province and the Federal Minister for Minority Affairs were assassinated in Islamabad in January and March 2011, respectively.
 Targeted killings continue unabated in Karachi as a result of ethno-political rivalries.
 Targeted attacks against government officials, humanitarian and non-governmental organization (NGO) employees, tribal elders, and law enforcement personnel continue throughout the country, particularly in Khyber Pakhtunkhwa and Balochistan Provinces.
 Suicide bomb attacks have occurred at Islamabad universities, schools, rallies, places of worship, and major marketplaces in Lahore and Peshawar.

 Members of minority communities have been victims of targeted killings and accusations of blasphemy, a crime that carries the death penalty in Pakistan.
+Places of worship have frequently been targeted for attack by terrorists.
+U.S. government personnel are prohibited from attending services at places of worship in Karachi, Lahore, and Peshawar, and outside of the diplomatic enclave in Islamabad without prior approval.
 Foreign nationals, including U.S. citizens, on valid missionary visas have encountered increased scrutiny from local authorities since early 2011.

 TRAVEL RESTRICTIONS FOR GOVERNMENT PERSONNEL

-U.S. government personnel travel between the Embassy and Consulates might be restricted based on security or other reasons.
+U.S. government personnel travel within Pakistan is often restricted based on security or other reasons.
 Movements by U.S. government personnel assigned to the Consulates General are severely restricted, and consulate staff cannot drive personally-owned vehicles.
-Embassy staff are permitted to drive personally-owned vehicles in the greater Islamabad area.
+Embassy staff is permitted at times to drive personally-owned vehicles in the greater Islamabad area.

 U.S. officials in Islamabad are instructed to limit the frequency of travel and minimize the duration of trips to public markets, restaurants, and other locations.
-Only a limited number of official visitors are placed in hotels, and for limited stays.
-Depending on ongoing security assessments, the U.S. Mission sometimes places areas such as hotels, markets, and restaurants off limits to official personnel.
-Official U.S. citizens are not authorized to use public transportation and are sometimes asked to restrict the use of their personal vehicles in response to security concerns.
+Official visitors are not authorized to stay overnight in local hotels.
+Depending on ongoing security assessments, the U.S. Mission sometimes places areas such as hotels, markets, and restaurants off-limits to official personnel.
+U.S. officials are not authorized to use public transportation.

 Access to many areas of Pakistan, including the Federally Administered Tribal Areas (FATA) along the Afghan border, the Swat Valley in Khyber Pakhtunkhwa Province, and the area adjacent to the Line of Control (LOC) in the disputed territory of Kashmir, is restricted by local government authorities for non-Pakistanis.
 Travel to any restricted region requires official permission from the Government of Pakistan.
 Failure to obtain such permission in advance can result in arrest and detention by Pakistani authorities.
 Due to security concerns, the U.S. government currently allows only essential travel within the FATA by U.S. officials.
 Travel to much of Khyber Pakhtunkhwa Province and Balochistan is also restricted.